PoSIG Admission Requirements

 Do I have to pay tuition fee?

-The participating universities follow their individual tuition fee policy for PoSIG.
-Because PoSIG students can decide about their fields of specialization within the curriculum and the universities they want to attend during the two-year program, the tuition fee depends on the selected universities.
-This means that students have to pay the tuition fee as required by the university they choose to attend each semester/year.
-These are the participation costs (tuition fee, registration etc.) at the different PoSIG partner institutions to be paid to institutions at which a student intends to study during one or more semesters (in €):
+The participating universities adhere to their respective tuition fee policies for PoSIG students.
+These students have the flexibility to select their fields of specialization within the curriculum and the universities they wish to attend during the two-year program.
+Consequently, the tuition fee is determined by the selected universities.
+This means that students are responsible for paying the tuition fee as required by the university they choose to attend each semester/year.
+The following is a list of the participation costs (tuition fee, registration, etc.) at the different PoSIG partner institutions, to be paid to institutions at which a student intends to study during one or more semesters.
+Please refer to the partner universities' respective fee policies, which can be found in the Finances and Scholarship section.

 What does tuition fee include?